itachi9604/Dataclass_generator/README.md

 # Dataclass_generator
 you can create data class files using this code.
+Note: this code is only for python getters and setters.

 #Steps
 1. Change the value of variable library_name to the name of your library.